 - If you do not have the company contact information we will be happy to provide it to you.
 Please contact EML Customer Support at (888) 354-8303 to obtain this information.

 Assuming the steps above were followed correctly and the damaged item(s) are not excluded, the moving company that provided services will have the option to repair the damaged item or compensate you in accordance with Released Valuation.
 The option of repair versus compensation is at the sole discretion of the moving company.

-Elite Moving Labor facilitates, coordinates, supports and staffs an average of 25,000 moves each year.
-The majority of our scheduled moves are serviced by third-party, independent moving companies that are under contract with us.
+Elite Moving Labor facilitates, coordinates and supports an average of 25,000 moves each year.
+All moves are serviced by third-party, independent moving companies that are under contract with us.
 These moving companies must pass a rigorous application process and their performance is continually monitored and tracked through our proprietary software.
 It is because of our dedication to providing you with professional, affordable and reliable moving labor help that we have a 98% customer satisfaction rating.

 As with every moving company, however, damage will occur and claims will be necessary.
 While EML cannot handle your claim directly, our team is dedicated to assisting you with this process to help make it as smooth as possible through the following roles: